Michael Harris II Preview, Player Props: Braves vs. Nationals

 Michael Harris II At The Plate

-- Among qualified hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 68th, and he is 37th in the league in slugging.
+- Among qualified batters in MLB play, he ranks 11th in batting average, 65th in on-base percentage, and 35th in slugging.

-- Harris II has reached base via a hit in 94 games this year (of 136 played), and had multiple hits in 33 of those games.
+- Harris II has picked up a hit in 94 of 136 games this season, with multiple hits 33 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.